dominopizzaaaa/govtech-multimodal-ai/README.md

 #### Challenges Faced in using Tesseract
 - OCR was not accurate enough – many extracted texts had errors.
 - Processing speed was fine, but text extraction quality needed improvement.
-- I realised that some of the outputs have the actual word, but there are many redundant words like for example: "a LES ay 13pm VG vo 2 WW IN BA las ef any iz a is S sf ms Bx a 44tee s4 fL TtsIPNA AYE eModernChinaTeaShop" when the actual word is ModernChinaTeaShop so i tested it out on deepseek to see if it could derive the Mark Name with the garbage that comes with the output:
+- I realised that some of the outputs have the actual word, but there are many redundant words like for example: "a LES ay 13pm VG vo 2 WW IN BA las ef any iz a is S sf ms Bx a 44tee s4 fL TtsIPNA AYE eModernChinaTeaShop" when the actual word is ModernChinaTeaShop.

+I realised that I could potentially use Deepseek model to refine the output so I tested it out on deepseek to see if it could derive the Mark Name with the garbage that comes with the output:

 ![DeepSeek Trial Logo](./data/deepseek.png)